floriantoenjes/real-time-react-chat-app/README.md

 * talks via mongoose to a MongoDb cluster for data persistence.
 * serves the frontend as well
 * makes its WebSocket connections scalable by using a Redis instance
+* uses an S3 store to persist files

 The frontend...
 * is also written in TypeScript making use of React v18 as a framework.